 In this blog, long-time friend and sponsor of the Marketing Association, Engaging Partners share their insights into the two most common e-commerce platforms, Shopify and WooCommerce to help you select the right solution for your business.

-Lately we’ve been working with a number of clients to incorporate ecommerce into their sales mix, and we’re frequently asked to advise on platform selection.
+At Engaging Partners, we’ve been working with a number of clients to incorporate ecommerce into their sales mix for many years, and we’re frequently asked to advise on platform selection.
 Market leaders WooCommerce and Shopify are the most common ecommerce platforms Kiwi businesses adopt.
 So in what situations would we recommend one over the other?
-Hugo Venter, our ecommerce specialist, shares his advice in this blog.

 A new report from Nasdaq estimates that 95% of purchases will be made online by 2040.
 This outstanding stat is evidence that ecommerce is opening a world of opportunity for businesses of all kinds, everywhere.

 Luckily for us, we have a Shopify and eCommerce expert working in our midst.
-We recently chatted with our Senior Transformation Partner, Hugo Venter, about the comparison of two major eCommerce platforms: Shopify and WooCommerce.
+We recently chatted with Hugo Venter, ecommerce specialist at Engaging Partners about the comparison of two major eCommerce platforms: Shopify and WooCommerce.